 Improving the health and wellbeing of local communities as well as tackling stigma and discrimination is a strategic priority for all our partners; becoming a Time to Change Hub gives them the opportunity to achieve this.

-To become a Time to Change Hub all partners must demonstrate their commitment to:
+Time to Change Hub partners demonstrate their commitment to:

 - Putting people with personal experience of mental health problems at the heart of their work

-- Embedding anti-stigma and discrimination work locally, whether that be schools, workplaces or other community settings
+- Embedding anti-stigma and discrimination work locally, whether that be community settings, schools and workplaces

 - Proactively campaigning to improve people's attitudes and behaviours towards mental health

-Due to an overwhelmingly positive response from our first round of applications, we have developed an ‘organic’ Hub model.
-This allows us to provide support in areas we were unable to appoint as ‘funded’ Hubs but who demonstrated their commitment to the campaign in their application.
+Due to an overwhelmingly positive response from three rounds of applications, we developed an ‘organic’ Hub model.
+This allows us to provide 'light touch' support in areas we were unable to fund but who demonstrated their commitment to the campaign in their application.

-We provide organic Hubs access to our training, branding, local and regional contacts and all Time to Change tools and materials.
-We also provide a limited amount of staff support centrally to help organic Hubs develop.
+We provide these Hubs access to our induction, training, branding, local and regional contacts and all Time to Change tools and materials.
+We also provide a limited amount of staff time through our Community Leadership and other teams to help 'these Hubs develop.